Kit and replica cars of New Zealand: Mistral

 A British kitcar brought to New Zealand by Christchurch boat builder and racing driver, Bob Blackburn.
 Blackburn, and manufactured by Weltex Plastics Limited.
 The car used a Graeme Dennison designed chassis.
 Originally intended as a production car, a lack of parts meant it was sold only sold as a kit car.
 About 10 cars were completed by Weltex and 10 bodies sold between 1956 and 1961.
 A Dunedin company, Emslie and Flockton Limited, also made and sold the Mistral under licence after Blackburn had moved to Australia, possibly with Weltex's mould.
 A number of these cars are still in existence and Emslie and Flockton's mould is also believed to still exist.
 One of the Weltex Mistral bodies was fitted to the Stanton Special, which set the New Zealand land speed record at that time.

 In 1989 a New Zealander, Roger Wilson, established Wilson Classics Sports Cars with the aim of building Mistral sports cars for use in classic car racing and for touring.
 A set of moulds were taken to modernise the original Mistral body.
 Several of the cars were built and successfully raced but demand was insufficient for a sustainable business and the venture ended.

 Rhubarb

 Rhubarb Cars began making roadsters in 2016.
 They are a skeletal style kit-car using a Mazda MX5 Series 1 or 2 as the donor car.
 The company was set up by Adrian and Roger Rimmer, Colin Smith, and Bruce Hancett.
 Adrian, Colin and Roger built sports racing cars in the 1970s as Rhubarb Racing and later, as Resource Engineering, Adrian built the Rimmer Karts.
-No longer in business.
-Facebook last post Jan 2021 and website now for sale.
+It is no longer in business.

 Robertson Engineering

-From 1988 to 1990 David Robertson of Invercargill, sold 6 Lotus 11 replicas called the Lotas 11.
-In 1989 Robertson introduced a new model called the Panache, By 1992 when production ended 8 cars had been sold.
-Of these 6 were similar in design to the Lotus 7 but more streamlined and the remaining 2 had a single mould sports car body.
+From 1988 to 1990 David Robertson of Invercargill, sold six Lotus 11 replicas called the Lotas 11.
+In 1989 Robertson introduced a new model called the Panache, By 1992, when production ended, eight cars had been sold.
+Of these, six were similar in design to the Lotus 7 but more streamlined, and the remaining two had a single mould sports car body.